IDBusinessSolutions/IDBS-public-jenkins-interview-exercise/README.md

 ### Supplementary info

+* Shared-library folder would normally be in a different repo.
+Assume this library is implicitely loaded
-* Suitable k8s baes agent can be used with a label of `gradle`
+* Suitable k8s base agent can be used with a label of `gradle`
-* To run gradle, the command line is: `./gradlew some_command --no-daemon someflags`
+* To run gradle, the command line is: `./gradlew some_command --no-daemon -P`
 * Gradle commands
     * build - `build`
     * unit test - `test`